-I HAVE ONLY BEEN TO PHILADELPHIA three times in my life.
-In high school, I went to nationals for speech and debate during that painful period where I was very clearly gay, but had not yet come out (I did a performance of Ani DiFranco poems, for those interested).
+I HAVE BEEN TO PHILADELPHIA ONLY three times in my life.
+In high school, I went to nationals for speech and debate during that painful period when I was very clearly gay but had not yet come out (I did a performance of Ani DiFranco poems, for those interested to know).
 I went again in 2008 for a Manowar concert.
-And more recently, I ended up on an accidental triple-date that concluded with our car breaking down in the Holland Tunnel.
-So, when I was asked to write a Diary on the three coterminous exhibitions opening at the Institute of Contemporary Art, Philadelphia––“Cary Leibowitz: Museum Show,” “Broadcasting: EAI at ICA,” and “Tag: A Proposal on Queer Play and the Ways Forward,” curated by Nayland Blake––I was excited to add to my growing repertoire of weird Philly stories.
-I had also been told Nayland’s opening was going to be a Philadelphia furry meet-and-greet!
-But alas, it’s scheduled for Valentine’s Day.
+And, more recently, I ended up on an accidental triple date that concluded with our car breaking down in the Holland Tunnel.
+So, when I was asked to write a Diary on the three coterminous exhibitions opening at the Institute of Contemporary Art, Philadelphia––“Cary Leibowitz: Museum Show,” “Broadcasting: EAI at ICA,” and “Tag: A Proposal on Queer Play and the Ways Forward,” the latter curated by Nayland Blake––I was excited to add to my growing collection of weird Philly stories.
+I had also been told Nayland’s opening was going to be a Philadelphia furry meet and greet!
+But alas, it is scheduled for Valentine’s Day.

-When I arrived to Philly via Amtrak, I realized that I was sitting across from Rhonda Lieberman, the Diary’s patron saint and an Artforum contributing editor who wrote an essay for her good friend Cary Leibowitz’s exhibition catalog.
+When I arrived in Philly via Amtrak, I realized that I was sitting across from Rhonda Lieberman, the Diary’s patron saint and an Artforum contributing editor who wrote an essay for her good friend Cary Leibowitz’s exhibition catalogue.
 As we stepped off the train we ran into the Bronx Museum’s Antonio Sergio Bessa, who also contributed a text for Cary.
-Sergio jokingly asked if we were in town for the Liza Minnelli concert (ha—our plans were far gayer).
+Sergio jokingly asked if we were in town for the Liza Minnelli concert (ha, our plans were far gayer).
 Rhonda and I hustled to the museum because we were running late.
 By the time we arrived, ICA director Amy Sadao was giving introductory remarks about the exhibitions.

 I was quite excited to see the performance and sculptures by Japanese artist Saeborg Latex.
 I’ve been obsessively following her on social media for nearly two years now.
-Her work in “Tag” is a humongous, glammed-out, postnatal sow (made from latex, of course) feeding a passel of piglets.
-Later in the night Saeborg—donning a piglet costume she could barely breathe out of—was herded through the gallery by a man in farmer’s overalls.
+Her work in “Tag” is a humongous glammed-out postnatal sow (made from latex, of course) feeding a passel of piglets.
+Later in the night, Saeborg—donning a piglet costume she could barely breathe in—was herded through the gallery by a man in farmer’s overalls.
 She gently entered the swine through the back of its head, then miraculously birthed herself from its nether regions.
 Sharon Hayes and Brooke O’Harra’s daughter Alice explained it to me in a much more articulate manner, but my phone died when I tried to transcribe her thoughts.

-Elsewhere, people sat transfixed by a Shana Moulton crypto–New Age infomercial, and mingled throughout Leibowitz’s Jordan almond–hued, salon-style exhibition.
-Cary and Rhonda held court by a three-tiered video of a satirical talk show they both hosted in the 1990s absorbing, somewhat uncomfortably, congratulations from admiring fans.
+Elsewhere, people sat transfixed by a Shana Moulton crypto–New Age infomercial and mingled throughout Leibowitz’s Jordan almond–hued salon-style exhibition.
+Cary and Rhonda held court by a three-tiered video of a satirical talk show they hosted in the 1990s, absorbing, somewhat uncomfortably, congratulations from admiring fans.
 Cary, a bashful, self-depreciating artist with a lilting, generation-specific lisp, often smiled and demurred.